njlauersdorf/ABPs/README.md

 #### Local install via conda

 This only works on your local computer.
 One downside to this is that if you need to compile anything special (i.e. the compile/cmake commands), you can't modify them.
+However, this is the easiest method as we'll mainly just be doing local testing before running on the cluster, so I suggest using this method of installing HOOMD.

 ```
 $ conda install -c conda-forge hoomd